amitvinodsharma/ConsentManagement/README.md

 3. Build the code using Maven

+4. After successfull build and all unit test passed in junit.

-4. After successfull build, run the project on Tomcat server.
+5. Run the project on Tomcat server (http://localhost:8080/ConsentManagement).

 ## Setting_the_CI_CD_pipeline